 The main concern behind the idea of the brand came from the fact that underwear, one of the most essential undergarments, is often underestimated.
 Women’s underwear was not designed for the proper fit, while men’s underwear was not soft enough.
 There was another issue of overt and hyper-sexualization of female undergarments that led to a compromise between the comfort levels enjoyed by women and the gender bias and hyper-masculinity of men that reduced the softness and interesting options for them.

 After significant research, they successfully arrived at a beechwood model to change the face of the lingerie industry.
-Gaurav Durasamy began with a unisex product in this manner and worked with a material called Micromodal manufactured in Austria from beechwood pulp, a naturally afforesting tree that is abundant and processed locally.
+Tailor and Circus owner, Gaurav Durasamy began with a unisex product in this manner and worked with a material called Micromodal manufactured in Austria from beechwood pulp, a naturally afforesting tree that is abundant and processed locally.
 They believed this material would be perfect for both sexes.
 These fibers produce organic and cellulosic fabric, which gives it a significant edge over cotton, making softness their overriding principle.
 The founders made sure that they adapt to sustainable methods of production, keeping in mind the environmental impacts of the textile industry.
 The micro modal fabric not only gives their customers a comfortable experience but also uses less water and zero pesticides for its cultivation.
 These products are made in their factory established in Tirupur, Tamil Nadu.

 Tailor and Circus’ mission for changing norms doesn’t stop here.
 The brand aims to grow further ahead and develop specialized underwear for various niche groups.
 For instance, they are aiming to expand their business model for period underwear, trans-inclusive underwear, wheelchair comfort underwear, disposable underwear, and even for astronauts traveling to space.